hanabi/hanabi.github.io/docs/image-format.md

 `above` and `below` have the same syntax:
 - `above: Green 3` or `above: Rainbow 5` will draw the box with the specified color and text.
+- Several more keywords have a specific color assigned to them: `Focus`, `Chop`.
 - You can override the color using `color` attribute.
-CSS color are accepted, and additionally `rainbow`.
+CSS colors are accepted, and additionally `rainbow`.
 - You can make it a multi-line note by using an array.

 <Example code={CardTextSource} Image={CardTextResult} />